edluffy/ncade-gadgets/README.md

 # ncade-gadgets

-Google gadgets used for ncade webstites.
+Google gadgets used for ncade websites.